gangaprasadkadam/research/docs/final-recommendations.md

-# AI Voice Interview Agent — Final Technical Recommendations
+# AI Voice Interview Agent — Technical Recommendations

 ## 📋 What This Document Is For

 This is the **single source of truth** for all technical decisions on this project.
 It consolidates all the research from the other documents into one place — with the final recommended tool for each component, a runner-up option, comparison tables, code snippets, and clear reasoning for every choice.
 Start here if you need to understand "what are we using and why."

 > This document summarizes all research.
 Detailed justification and benchmarks are in the linked research docs.

 ## 📑 What It Covers

 - **Quick Reference** — Full stack at a glance (one table)
 - **Section 1** — Speech architecture decision: Pipeline vs S2S (and full S2S consequences)
 - **Section 2** — Transport layer: Twilio #1 / Plivo #2 (with `FastAPIWebsocketTransport` + serializer explained)